What Is Agile Methodology, A Guide For Leaders

 - A conversation about the story to gain a better understanding

-The stories are written from the end user’s perspective and uses language that they understand.
+The stories are written from the end user’s perspective and use language that they understand.
 Stories act as currency between developers and customers; both parties clearly understand them.
 You can read more about 4 reasons why User Stories are not getting “done”.

 Implementing formal and thorough automated testing is a vital part of the agile process.
 The tests find and eliminate defects at their source to ensure that a working software package is delivered to the customer.